notes to the Ideal City: pt ii

 ...which I did, on my allotment, in a fit of autumnal glee...

 This was before the foundation of the Ideal City, and subsequent to quitting my job.
 It was a time, in other words, when I can be said to have floated free of all social ties.
-I knew no one, saw no one, and spent up to 22 hours of every day sitting in my room.
+I knew no one, saw no one, and spent up to twenty-two hours of every day sitting in my room.

 So it was that I grew tired of looking at the bulging remnant of my intellectual dreams, the files and notes and false starts and printouts.
 I stuffed as much of it as I could carry in a rucksack and walked it down to the allotments, where I left it in a pile and came back for the rest.
 I burnt everything I had on my computer pertaining to my academic life on to a DVD, a little pre-inferno, and took that down too, with the rest of the papers.